-The Baby Sleep Whisperer is dedicated to helping sleepless families get the much needed rest they need in order to live a happy, restful and healthy life.
-Ingrid Prueher primarily works with sleepless families with newborns, toddlers, preschoolers, adolescents and teens and provides sleep and feed schedules based on their parenting philosophy.
-Ingrid has successfully worked with adults of all ages who are experiencing sleep issues associated to health reasons.
+The Baby Sleep Whisperer team is dedicated to helping sleepless families get the much needed rest they need in order to live a happy, restful and healthy life.
+Ingrid Prueher and Lauren Yelvington primarily work with sleepless families with newborns, toddlers, preschoolers, adolescents and teens and provide sleep and feed schedules based on their parenting philosophy.

 Pediatric and adult sleep and nutrition consulting packages are available to those who are looking to find solutions and support to better their health.
 Common issues: insomnia, frequent night wakings, eczema, asthma, allergies, IBS, Candida, reflux and nutrition.